Ryanair pilots strike in Germany, 4 other countries

-BERLIN (AP) — Ryanair pilots in several European countries are staging a strike that has prompted the budget carrier to cancel 400 flights.
+BERLIN (AP) — Ryanair pilots in several European countries on Friday staged a strike that prompted the budget carrier to cancel 400 flights.

 A walkout called by German union Cockpit accounted for many of Friday’s cancelations.
-Strikes were also planned in Sweden, Ireland, Belgium and the Netherlands.
+Strikes were also called in Sweden, Ireland, Belgium and the Netherlands.

-The airline said that over 2,000 flights, or 85 percent of the schedule, would operate as normal and that the majority of passengers affected have been re-booked on other Ryanair services.
+The airline said that over 2,000 flights, or 85 percent of its schedule, would operate as normal and that the majority of passengers affected have been re-booked on other Ryanair services.

-German pilot representatives said Wednesday they were joining the strike action because they want pay and work conditions comparable to those at Ryanair’s competitors.
-The company calls the strikes “regrettable and unjustified.”
+German pilot representatives said Wednesday they were joining the strike action with a 24-hour walkout, ending at 2.59 a.m.
+Saturday, because they want pay and work conditions comparable to those at Ryanair’s competitors.

 Most Read Business Stories